Residence permit; application for temporary protection

 Persons expelled from Ukraine in connection with the military invasion by Russian forces on February 24, 2022 can currently enter Germany without a visa and stay here - initially for a limited period until August 31, 2022 - without a residence permit.

-If war refugees wish to work or require state support (for example, in the form of housing, cash payments or medical care) before August 31, 2022, they must apply for a residence permit.
+If war refugees wish to work or require state support (for example, in the form of housing, cash payments or medical care) before the end of August 31, 2022, they must apply for a residence permit.

 Current biometric photo (front shot)